Hudsonian godwit: Breeding

-Their breeding habitat is the far north near the tree line in northwestern Canada and Alaska, also on the shores of Hudson Bay.
-They nest on the ground, in a well-concealed location in a marshy area.
-The female usually lays 4 olive-buff eggs marked with darker splotches.
+Hudsonian godwits nest on the ground in a well-concealed location in a marshy area.
+The female usually lays four olive-buff eggs marked with darker splotches.
 Incubation period is 22 days.
-Both parents look after the young birds, who find their own food and are able to fly within a month of hatching.
+Both parents look after the young birds, which find their own food and are able to fly within a month of hatching.

 Food and feeding

 These birds forage by probing in shallow water.
 They eat invertebrates and plant material.

 Status

 The species is classified as of Vulnerable by the International Union for Conservation of Nature.